qiskit-community/qiskit-experiments/docs/howtos/new_experimentdata.rst

     data = ExperimentData(job_ids=job_ids)
     experiment.analysis.run(data)

-    # Blocks execution of subsequent code until analysis is complete
+    # Block execution of subsequent code until analysis is complete
     data.block_for_results()

 ``data`` will be the new experiment data object.